Repaired vs. Buying New Glasses: What’s the Right Choice?

 Recommended reading: Dos and Don’ts: How to Make the Eyeglasses and Contact Lenses You Love Last

-There’s no way to repair a crack in a frame or glue parts of a cracked frame back together.
+Fixing broken eyeglass frames can be tough.
+If the frame is cracked, there’s no way to repair a crack in a frame or glue parts of a frame back together.
 You’ll need a full replacement.

 The finish has come off your frames